mkgask/sgffu/readme.md

 ### Player control

 It moves front, left, back, right with WASD.
-The camera moves around the player with left button drag, and zoom in / zoom out with mouse wheel.
+The camera moves around the player with mouse move, and zoom in / zoom out with mouse wheel.

 ---